 The start of a new year required me to evaluate my monthly student loan payments and calculate where my college pay-off stood.
 Necessary, but not fun.
 I believe one of the most important financial decisions a person will ever make (next to buying a house) is whether to go to college.

-According to the Wall Street Journal article “Making College Bet Pay Off,” around 40 percent of students who enroll in four-year colleges and universities don’t graduate within six years.
+According to The Wall Street Journal article “Making College Bet Pay Off,” around 40 percent of students who enroll in four-year colleges and universities don’t graduate within six years.
 This leaves them “saddled with debt and no degree that will help them get a better job to pay for it.”
-Those who do graduate average more than twice as much debt as they did 20 years ago.
+Those who do graduate average more than twice as much debt as graduates did 20 years ago.

 A high-stakes gamble, indeed.

 And while college graduates “earn about $1 million more than their high-school-educated peers over the course of their lifetimes,” the article does not discuss the lifetime earning potential of high school graduates who choose alternative academic pathways to a four-year college—two-year degrees, apprenticeships, and one-year certificates, to name a few.